SwissCore92/telegram-bot-api-bin/README.md

 https://github.com/tdlib/telegram-bot-api

+**This repository does not modify the Telegram Bot API source code.**

 Please refer to the upstream repository for the source code, official documentation, licensing information, and build instructions.

 ## Table of Contents